-The IHT threshold is currently £325,000 (2023/2024) and many people are still getting caught in the trap of property inheritance tax as the threshold has not kept pace with the inflation of property prices, and so is affecting more and more people.
+The government levies tax on the value of a person’s estate, if their estate is worth more than the Nil Rate Band.
+The IHT ‘Nil Rate Band’ (NRB) is currently £325,000 (2024/2025) and many people are still getting caught in the trap of property inheritance tax as the threshold has not kept pace with the inflation of property prices, and so is affecting more and more people.

 However, there are ways to lessen the burden of property IHT.

 When you die, it is likely that you would wish to leave as much as possible for your loved ones.
-Unfortunately this is often not as simple as you might believe.
-HM Revenue and Customs (HMRC) will apply 40% tax to the value of your estate over and above that of the current threshold.
+Unfortunately, this is often not as simple as you might expect.
+HM Revenue and Customs (HMRC) will apply 40% tax to the value of your estate over and above that of the NRB (and PNRB) that applies at the time of death.

-For further information about the 2023 Budget changes please click here.
+For further information about Inheritance Tax please click here.

 The staff were very friendly and helpful to ease us through this process.
 Thank you all very much for sorting out this for me and if I need any help in the future I know where to come.